materialsproject/crystaltoolkit-extension/README.md

 # jupyerlab-mp4

-A JupyterLab extension for rendering video/mp4 files.
+A JupyterLab extension for rendering three scene

 ## Prerequisites